frangrolemund/unum/.unum/doc/DESIGN.md

 possible.
 That means that things common in C++ are intentionally not chosen to avoid subtle errors of misunderstanding that can easily occur with a language where nearly everything down to its primitives may be replaced with custom behavior.
-This means in the kernel code:
+This means in the unum-kernel code:
 	* No exceptions or exception handling unless it is used to guard against uncontrollable third-party dependencies.
 Errors are propagated using classically procedural techniques from functions/methods returning data